Storage

 • Create Pool opens the Pool Creation Wizard.

-After adding pools, the dashboard shows storage widgets and two more buttons.
+After adding pools, the dashboard shows the pool widgets and additional buttons.

 Storage Dashboard with Pool